paridhisingh18/Mobile-Sales-Dashboard/README.md

 # 📊 Mobile-Sales-Dashboard

 ## 🔍 Project Overview
-This Power BI dashboard presents a comprehensive analysis of Motorola mobile phone sales across India, focusing on top-performing models, customer behavior, payment preferences, and regional trends.
+This Power BI dashboard presents a comprehensive analysis of  Mobile phone sales across India, focusing on top-performing models, customer behavior, payment preferences, and regional trends.
 Designed for business stakeholders and data enthusiasts, it transforms raw sales data into actionable insights through dynamic visuals and intuitive filters.

 ---